 The most beautiful monasteries of Mallorca

-The first monk to pursue his spirituality in the seclusion of the mountain Puig de Randa was Ramon Llull, polymath and founder of the written Catalan language.
+The first monk to pursue spirituality in the seclusion of the mountain Puig de Randa was Ramon Llull, a polymath and founder of the written Catalan language.
 He lived in a cave below the Santuario de Nostra Senyora de Cura and wrote his most important work there.

 Kloster Randa: Santuario de la Cura